 DIY Pumpkin Puree

 A few years ago canned pumpkin was in short supply.
-After talking to the folks at Libby’s we learned that occasionally there are canned pumpkin shortages due to weather related issues affecting the growing and harvesting of pumpkins, most of which come from the Midwest.
+After talking to the folks at Libby’s we learned that occasionally there are canned pumpkin shortages due to weather affecting the growing and harvesting of pumpkins, most of which come from the Midwest.
 An alternative to relying on canned pumpkin is make your own pumpkin puree.
 It’s much easier than you might think.

 To make something with fresh pumpkin, start by roasting it in the oven.
-Cut it into halves or quarters (depending on its size), scoop out the seeds (save for toasting later, if you’d like), and put the pieces in a roasting pan with about half a cup of water, and roast it in a 350-degree oven till it’s really tender.
+Cut it into halves or quarters (depending on its size), scoop out the seeds (save for toasting later, if you’d like), and put the pieces in a roasting pan with about half a cup of water.
+Roast it in a 350-degree oven till it’s really tender.
 Let it cool, then scoop it out of the skin with a spoon.
 Puree the pulp in a food processor or blender to make sure all the stringy bits are gone.
 At this point, either use or freeze the pumpkin puree.

 Here is another quick way to make puree.
 The best choice for puree is a small sugar pumpkin.
 However, don’t think you have to let those larger pumpkins go to waste.
 You will get a thinner puree with less of that deep orange color, but the puree will still work for your recipes.
 Simply cut back on liquid ingredients to compensate.